frejs/fre/README.md

 ### Feature

-- :tada: hooks API , really functionalComponents
+- :tada: hooks API , really functionalComponent
 - :confetti_ball: Fiber scheduler instead of diff algorithm
 - :telescope: All in one , just 1 KB